-Hack The Box – Curling
+Hack The Box – Armageddon

 This is my write-up for the ‘Curling’ box found on Hack The Box.